facebook/react-native/docs/Basics-Network.md

 next: more-resources
 ---

 Many modern mobile apps will at some point find the need to load resources from a remote endpoint.
-You may want to integrate with a third party REST API, or you may simply need to fetch a chunk of static content from another server.
+You may want to make a POST request to a REST API, or you may simply need to fetch a chunk of static content from another server.

+React Native provides the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) for your networking needs.

 ## Using Fetch

-React Native provides the [Fetch API](https://fetch.spec.whatwg.org/) for your networking needs.
-This standard is currently being worked on, and is not available in all web browsers yet, but you can start using it today in your React Native apps without any additional work.
+Fetch will seem familiar if you have used `XMLHttpRequest` or other networking APIs before.
+You may refer to MDN's guide on [Using Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) for additional information.

-Fetch works generally like this.
-In order to fetch content from an arbitrary endpoint,
+In order to fetch content from an arbitrary endpoint, just pass the URL to fetch:

 ```js
 fetch('https://mywebsite.com/endpoint/')
 ```

-Fetch also takes an optional second argument that allows you to customize the HTTP request:
+Fetch also takes an optional second argument that allows you to customize the HTTP request.
+You may want to specify additional headers, or make a POST request:

 ```js
 fetch('https://mywebsite.com/endpoint/', {